Skip to main content

 THE MCDONALDS: This was by far the most exciting discovery.
 My McDonalds came from rural Brora in Sutherlandshire on the northeast coast.
 Thanks to the extensive records still in existence, I learned to my horror that they had been “cleared” by the Countess of Sutherland during the famous “Highland Clearances” during which more than 170,000 Highlanders were kicked off their tenant farms (some of whom had farmed the same land since the 1400s) in order that their wealthy landlords might graze sheep instead.

-My ancestor Donald McDonald left in 1821, signed on with the Hudson Bay Company, spent most of his career based at Fort Edmonton (except for three years living with the Blackfoot Tribe), married an indigenous woman, and also settled in St. Andrews, Manitoba.
+My ancestor Donald McDonald left in 1821, signed on with the Hudson Bay Company, spent most of his career based at Fort Edmonton (except for three years living with the Blackfoot Tribe), married an Indigenous woman, and also settled in St. Andrews, Manitoba.

 The genealogist Dr. Nick Lindsay at the Brora Heritage Centre, displaying the usual helpful kindness of all Scots, drove us to the remains of the tiny village of Ascoilemore and showed me where the McDonalds once lived!
 Those lumps of turf and stone on the hillside are remnants of their homes.